 Fellows will be full participants in faculty workshops and similar programs.

 Compensation and Benefits

 Illinois Academic Fellows receive a salary and full benefits, including health insurance.
 Salaries will be competitive with those offered by similar programs at major research universities.
 Fellows also receive a regular faculty office and administrative and secretarial support.
+Fellowships are not tenure-stream positions.
 The University of Illinois College of Law is located in Champaign-Urbana, which offers a variety of affordable housing options in a college-town environment with rich cultural offerings.

 The College of Law is accepting applications for fellowship positions to begin in the 2017-18 academic year.
 Applicants should send a CV and writing sample via email to the chair of the Visiting Assistant Professor Committee, Professor Robert M. Lawless (firstname.lastname@example.org).
 Applicants may, but are not required to, submit up to three letters of reference.

 Illinois is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, religion, color, national origin, sex, age, status as a protected veteran, or status as a qualified individual with a disability.
 Illinois welcomes individuals with diverse backgrounds, experiences, and ideas who embrace and value diversity and inclusivity. (inclusiveillinois.illinois.edu).